-Subjects Cost What contributions go towards Child Studies \$15.00 Course materials, equipment and booklets.
-Dance \$20.00 Workbook/Photocopy/costumes.
-Black Leotard (if not already purchased) Black 3⁄4 leggings (if not already purchased) or Black long leggings (if not already purchased) Design & Technology \$40.00 Raw materials and accessories.
+Subjects Cost What contributions go towards Design & Technology \$40.00 Raw materials and accessories.
 Project supplies and various materials used in the construction of design projects (acrylic, wood, printing).
 Drama \$10.00 Contribution towards costumes, props and set materials.
 Food Technology \$55.00 Food supplies for both experimental and practical work, cost of equipment and maintenance.
 History Elective \$15.00 Equipment and materials Languages Prices vary according to language studied.
-Workbooks for use in Years 9 and 10 Industrial Technology - Wood \$40.00 Timber and Hardware/Consumables for practical projects, maintenance on equipment.
+Workbooks for use in Years 9 and 10 Industrial Technology - Wood \$45.00 Timber and Hardware/Consumables for practical projects, maintenance on equipment.
 Information and Software Technology \$10.00 Printing, and software Music \$20.00 Contribution towards musical instrument maintenance and workbooks.
 Photographic and Digital Media \$50.00 This includes photography paper, all chemicals, film and use of equipment and Electronic Printing of digital works.
-Textiles Technology \$30.00 Haberdashery, service to machinery and equipment and printed materials.

-Subjects Cost What contributions go towards Visual Arts \$50.00 This includes paint, paper, pencils, clay, fabric, sculpture materials, printing materials etc. Visual Design \$50.00 This includes printing materials, paints, pencils, video, equipment, jewellery equipment, paper and other consumables.
+Textiles Technology \$40.00 Haberdashery, service to machinery and equipment and printed materials.
+Visual Arts \$50.00 This includes paint, paper, pencils, clay, fabric, sculpture materials, printing materials etc. Visual Design \$50.00 This includes printing materials, paints, pencils, video, equipment, jewelry equipment, paper and other consumables.

-The following courses do not have a fee component.
-However, they may have excursions or events, which are an essential part of the course.
-Excursions or events may incur some cost, which will be indicated on the excursion permission form.
+Excursions or events may incur some cost, which will be indicated on the excursion permission form as additional costs.